Created by Rachel Raymond, Dietetic Intern

 So, is it worth it to fast/starve yourself?
 One Meta-analysis found that an intermittent fasting regimen of fasting 2 days a week yielded results equal to those of a restricted calorie diet (by about 25%).
 Many studies show that it can improve certain markers of health, but when it comes to losing weight, it is equal to a restricted calorie diet.
 This means, you could just eat 500 calories less per day to get the same results.

-As you can see, diet has fluctuated immensely over the last 150 years!
-Despite our constant wish of finding the perfect get-fit-quick scheme, we know that the best way to lose weight and keep it off is to:
+As you can see, dieting has fluctuated immensely over the last 150 years!
+Despite our constant wish of finding the perfect get-fit-quick dieting scheme, we know that the best way to lose weight and keep it off is to:

 1. Eat regular, balanced meals